NVIDIA/spark-rapids/docs/compatibility.md

 Apache Spark does not have a consistent way to handle `NaN` comparison.
 Sometimes, all `NaN` are considered as one unique value while other times they can be treated as different.
 The outcome of `NaN` comparison can differ in various operations and also changed between Spark versions.
-Our plugin tries to match its output with Apache Spark except for a few operation(s) listed below:
+The RAPIDS Accelerator tries to match its output with Apache Spark except for a few operation(s) listed below:
  - `IN` SQL expression: `NaN` can be treated as different values in Spark 3.1.2 but not from Spark 3.1.3 (see the [issue](https://issues.apache.org/jira/browse/SPARK-36792)).
 On the other hand, our plugin always compares all `NaN` as equal value for this operation.